 Reporting Vandalism

-- Contact Local Authorities: Call the police or your local law enforcement agency to report the incident.
+- Contact Local Authorities: Immediately call the police or your local law enforcement agency to file a detailed report.
+Providing specifics such as the location, time, and nature of the vandalism can significantly assist their investigation.

 Conclusion